dibu28/ChecksumFolder/README.md

 ## TODO

 - add option to save to jsol format
 Use `-progress` to periodically print how many files have been processed.
+When enabled, the total time taken is printed after completion.
 Use `-json` to write results in JSONL format where each line is a JSON object containing `hash` and `path` fields.